← All guides

 Multi-state vs. multi-store same-state — the actual decision

 Most operators frame expansion as ‘more stores.’
 That’s the surface-level question.
 The real fork is multi-store-same-state vs. multi-state — those are different unit economics, different compliance overhead, different operating systems entirely.
-Here’s how we’re thinking about the leap from 2 WA stores to a third — and why ‘just open in OR’ isn’t the same question as ‘open in Spokane’.
+Here’s how we’re thinking about the leap from a multi-store WA operation to the next state — and why ‘just open in OR’ isn’t the same question as ‘open in Spokane’.

 By CannAgent7 min read